fbasatemur/KerasToCpp/CPU/README.md

 # KerasToCpp - CPU

-You may want to test a model you created using Keras in a C environment.
-This place was created to solve this problem.
-You can save the training weights of the model you created using Keras and then use it in the C environment.
 All layer and activation functions are designed to run using CPU.
 The layers created so far are as follows:

 ## Supported Keras layers